mrac/state-context/README.md

 ## Idea

-1. In best case you just need to change 3 lines of code in your component to switch from local to global state:
+1. In best case you just need to change 1 line of code in your component to switch from local to global state:

 Before: